 I use both brown and granulated sugar because I want the caramel notes of the brown sugar.
 Yes, I could add all brown sugar, but doing so would result in too much caramel flavor, interfering with the buttery flavor I want.
-Brown sugar does double duty as well.
+Adding both granulated and brown sugars allows the cookies to retain moisture, which means it stays chewy and softer longer.
 All sugars are hygroscopic, which means they grab and retain the water in their environments.
 Brown sugar has a greater hygroscopic ability because it contains molasses, an invert sugar, but granulated sugar also retains moisture.
-Retaining moisture in the cookie means it stays chewy and softer.
 Crisp cookies are the result of lower amounts of moisture in the batter.
 Between the hydrogenated shortening, the water in the butter, and the hygroscopic sugars we’re using, our snickerdoodles will not only taste amazing, but they’re also going to stay nice and chewy for days.

 I recommend using just the granulated sugar if you want to use just one sugar.
 The flavor won’t be as rich, but you’ll still be happy with the results.